ENG / /

 其它相關拍品

-2 Pieces of Red Mark Pu-er Tea Cakes, Circa 1950s
+7 Pieces of Small Yellow Mark Pu-er Tea Cakes, Circa Early 1970s

 Scan to Follow